nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Example:**

 &#8291;1.
+Ensure that Patient `P001` and Doctor `D001` exist by using `list t/patient` and `list t/doctor` accordingly.
 Type the command `referral ti/some referral di/D001 pi/P001` into the command box.

 ![tut-referral-1](images/referral/tut_referral_1.png)